Cahn-C/Windows/Windows-Command-Line.md

 Get-eventlog: View the event logs
 Get-eventlog -LogName System: View a specific event log, this shows the contents of the system log

+## PowerShell Help
+Get-Help:
+Get-Help *event*: This will run through help and list every command that has the word event with anything before or after Get-Help *eventlog*: This will run through help and list every command that has the word eventlog with anything before or after
+Get-Help Get-EventLog: Will help you understand the syntax of the command (Basic information) Get-Help Get-EventLog -detail: Will help you understand the syntax of the command (More detailed information) Get-Help Get-EventLog -examples: Provides examples on how the syntax is used Get-Help Get-EventLog -full: Shows everything, the details and examples Get-Help Get-EventLog -online: Connects to the web, goes to the PowerShell help page with your default browser